 The Planets

 In sum, The Planets is a visually captivating and informative documentary series on our solar system that allows viewers to explore the mysteries of our universe.
 With its stunning imagery and expert presentation, it remains an essential watch for anyone interested in science and space exploration.

-The Planets is a series that is currently running and has 1 seasons (8 episodes).
-The series first aired on April 29, 1999.
+The Planets is a series that ran for 1 seasons (8 episodes) between April 29, 1999 and on BBC Earth

+The Planets